 Regarding double-hung windows, the two sashes can move.
-This is particularly important for second-story windows since it permits you to clean windows from inside.
-Likewise, if you have little kids, you can open only the upper sash, leaving the lower sash set up keeping your child safe.
+This is particularly important for second-story windows since it permits you to clean windows from the inside.
+Likewise, if you have little kids, you can open only the upper sash, leaving the lower sash set up to keep your child safe.

 If none of the circumstances applies to your home, purchase double-hung windows.
 But you can save some cash with single-hung windows.
-Besides, with less moving parts, the single- hung windows have less maintenance and fewer chances of failure.
+Besides, with fewer moving parts, the single-hung windows have less maintenance and fewer chances of failure.

 When to Replace Windows

-One drawback of planning this project during calm seasons is that everyone is doing the same home improvement.
+One drawback of planning this project during calm seasons is that everyone is making the same home improvement.
 You may end up waiting a while for installation or not even possible.

 However, it is smarter to have your windows replaced in a better climate.
 When the professionals are working under pressure, they may rush the job.
 Caulking may not set well in chilly temperatures.
 Moisture can also impact the tight tolerance with window installation.